Quick Answer

 A salon adds a QR code to appointment cards.
 Clients scan after their visit and follow to see recent styles.

-The salon never worries about the QR code expiring or needing renewal.
+The salon never worries about the code expiring or needing renewal.

 The handmade goods shop